eshaikho/haplotypeClassifier/README.md

 ## Running test example .....

-python hapClassifier.py example.vcf.gz example2_output.txt
+python hapClassifier.py test_example.vcf.gz test_example2_output.txt
 ```
-You can run the above example using the example data (example.vcf.gz), example2_output.txt should be as same as the example_output.txt.
+You can run the above example using the example data (example.vcf.gz), test_example2_output.txt should be as same as the example_output.txt.

 ## Author